richieganney/CV/README.md

 #### TDD, Problem Solving and Agile processes

 Throughout makers we have been improving and consolidating our development process through personal and group projects.
-One way to measure that is through a coding review, whereby an external developer gives you a complex problem to solve in an hour and reviews your process. some feedback I recieved on important processes:
+One way to measure that is through a coding review, whereby an external developer gives you a complex problem to solve in an hour and reviews your process.
+Some feedback I recieved:

 TDD: "You then tested the acceptance criteria to test that program was changed appropriately, according to the limits.
 This ensured a good balance between simplicity and complexity in your test process"